jundalisay/superb/content/en/research/other/alien/essassani/neutral.md

 # heading=  "Chapter 10 and 11 of England's Treasure on Foreign Trade by Thomas Mun"
 date: 2020-01-20
 image: "/photos/physics/quasar.jpg"
-description: "The Metaphysics followed by the Essassani"
+description: "Neutrality, Positivity, and Negativity are the mindsets that are possible.
+The Essassani advocate Positivity and Neutrality, never Negativity"
 ---

-+++
-title=  ""
-date=  2020-01-01
-image=  "/photos/physics/quasar.jpg"
-description=  "Neutrality, Positivity, and Negativity are the mindsets that are possible.
-The Essassani advocate Positivity and Neutrality, never Negativity" linkbtext=  "Index" linkb=  "/research/other/alien/essassani" linkftext=  "Index" linkf=  "/research/other/alien/essassani"
-+++

 ## The Meaning of Life and The Purpose of Existence